e-idrissa/sa-ass/doc/documentation.md

 - records
 - notifications

-For each on of them, run the following:
+For each on of them, before going any further, consider to create a `.env` and populate it with `.env.example` file content and update it.

+⚠️ Don't change the services port values.

+Now, run the following for each service:
 ```bash
 cd [service-name]
 npm install
 npm start:dev
 ```

+**Admin Credentials:**
+- `email: admin@econsult.com`
+- `password: 1234@Admin`

 🥳 Amazing job so far.
 Now the app is fully running on your machine.
 Enjoy it!